zespół fundacji Mushika

 Katarzyna Wypychewicz

 I was five or six when I first discovered where meat comes from, and straight away I felt very strongly against it.
 Growing up in Poland, my parents weren’t vegetarian, but they tried to teach me kindness towards animals around me.
-It was never an option to kill a spider in our house.
-Insects were taken outside too.
-We were always adopting dogs and other stray animals; we sometimes had cats, pet rats, and a rabbit, too.

 Fast forward to my teenage years and you find an activist in the making.
 I remember spending time collecting signatures for petitions to stop live transport of horses or to stop whale hunting.
 I was even protesting in front of circuses that included animals when they visited our town.